-The Gemini MOFOD MkIII Fork Mount is the ideal solution for demanding astronomy applications (public, school, society or professional observatories).
+The Gemini MOFOD MkIII Fork Mount is the ideal solution for demanding applications (public, school, society or professional observatories).
 Our Modular Fork Design allows changing the OTA by sliding the fork arms in or out.
 MOFOD Fork Mount is the most stable observatory class mount with remote control (Read article about MoFoD – a Flexible Fork mount for the observatory).
 Join the Gemini Friction Fork Revolution!

 Why a Fork?
 Why not!

 Gemini MOFOD MkIII Fork Mounts have the following advantages over German Equatorial mounts

 - No counterweight needed – smaller inertia can be rotated faster.

 - No meridian flips needed – no lost time.

 - No guider recalibration or field rotation needed.